Tonyhauatust/Numerical-simulation-of-foams/README.md

 ### **2. Bubble simulation with pressure difference**
 ![pressure_difference](output_pressure_difference.gif)

-In this simulation, the author of the paper in the below referenced link has used grandient descent method to find a minimized total length of bubble configuration, subject to von Neumann's law of diffusion and Plateau's Law of 120 degree.
+In this simulation, the author of the paper in the below referenced link has used Newton step method to find a minimized total length of bubble configuration, subject to von Neumann's law of diffusion and Plateau's Law of 120 degree.

 reference: https://raw.githubusercontent.com/erleben/FOAM/master/doc/bondorf.17.master_thesis.pdf